What is the Darkest Legal Tint in Texas?

 Not only does it look aesthetically pleasing to enhance your vehicle's appearance with darker than factory windows, but it also provides important health benefits that everyone should we aware of.
 According to the Skin Cancer Foundation, skin cancer happens more than 50% on the left side of individuals, since it typically is the side of a driver's body constantly exposed to the sun in the car.

 Some windshields are manufactured with UV protection integrated into the glass, but side windows are not, leaving you and your passengers exposed to harmful sun rays every time you ride in a vehicle.
 Not only can this exposure to the sun be uncomfortable, but over years of having sun come through your vehicles windows it can be harmful and damaging to your skin.
+Also ultraviolet (UV) rays from the sun can damage the interior of a car.
+UV rays can cause fading, cracking, and deterioration of various interior materials such as the dashboard, seat upholstery, and door panels.
+This type of damage is more likely to occur in areas that receive direct sunlight for extended periods of time, such as the front windshield and side windows.
+To reduce the damaging effects of UV rays on a car's interior, it is recommended to use UV-resistant window tints, and to park in a shaded or covered area whenever possible.

 What Types of Tints Are There?